IsoPorksu/TrueTrack/README.md

 **To get Metro.py up and running, simply run it!**

 ### MatterHard.py is only intended for dev use.
-Its sole purpose is to automatically collect co-ordinates from the system by following a specific car and dumping its co-ordinates into a JSON file.
+Its sole purpose is to automatically collect the co-ordinates of the system's internal locator tags by following a specific car and continuously dumping its co-ordinates into a JSON file.

 ### Any other files are not neccesary for the other programs to function (yet)
 vuoro_list.json will (eventually) be a full list of vuoros throughout the week; for now, it's just sitting there, silently propping up TrueTrack.